lino-framework/book/docs/about/ui.rst

 Separate business logic and user interface
 ==========================================

-People tend to judge a framework by it's user interface.
+People tend to judge a framework by its user interface.
 This approach is not completely wrong since the user interface is the first and almost only "visible" part of an application.

 But Lino is designed to have **many possible** user interfaces.
 Lino comes with an extensible collection of *out-of-the-box* user interfaces.
-You can write a Lino application once and then deploy it via different interfaces. :ref:`noi` is an example of an application which is deployed using two public UIs.
+Theoretically you can write a Lino application once and then deploy it via different interfaces. :ref:`noi` is an example of an application which is deployed using two public UIs.

-That said, your only realistic choice is currently the :mod:`lino.modlib.extjs` UI.
+That said, your only realistic choice is currently the ExtJS UI.
 Lino applications currently "look like" those you can see at :doc:`/demos`.

+The qualitiy of Lino's user interface is just *good enough* and admittedly less than what people are used to get on big web applications where hundrers of developers have been working hard to make it a perfect ergonomic experience.
-You might like them or not, but Lino's beauty lies beyond the user interface.
+Lino's beauty lies beyond the user interface.

-Writing and optimizing a user interface is a rather boring task, and there are many other, more interesting tasks that are waiting to be done, and, last but not least, because :term:`extjs` is so cool.
+Lino has currently only one user interface because because writing and optimizing a user interface is a rather boring task, and there are many other, more interesting tasks that are waiting to be done, and, last but not least, because the ExtJS UI is actually quite usable, once you accept a few known oddnesses.

 There are several proofs of concept for alternative user interfaces:

-- the :mod:`lino_extjs6` is almost ready for production.
+- the :ref:`extjs6` is almost ready for production.
 - one might consider Lino's :class:`TextRenderer
   <lino.core.renderer.TextRenderer>` (used for writing :doc:`tested
   functional specifications </dev/doctests>`) as a special kind of